 100g amount of Lychee contains about 72 mg of vitamin C. One single lychee contains about 7g (7.5% of DV) of vitamin C, while one-cup of Lychee servings can provide about 151% of DV on average.

-This summer fruit contains plenty of vitamin C, which contributes in collagen synthesis and benefits the health of blood vessels.
-Moreover, Lychees are enriched with omega-3 and omega-6 fatty acid compounds, which can improve your brain activities, heart functions and blood circulations.
+This summer fruit contains plenty of vitamin C, which contributes to collagen synthesis and benefits the health of blood vessels.
+Moreover, Lychees are enriched with omega-3 and omega-6 fatty acid compounds, which can improve your brain activities, heart functions, and blood circulation.

 A study found over 196,000 people found that participants who consumed maximum concentration of vitamin C intakes experienced about 42% reduced risk of stroke.